5 Things I Will Always Remember About Pittsburgh

 When the railroads became a thing, Pittsburgh was ready to supply the highly requisite steel.

 If you think about the most polluted cities in the world, Beijing or Shanghai come to mind.
 Well, Pittsburgh circa 1945 was much much worse.
 Because of the steel production, the sky would often turn black by 9 o'clock in the morning.
-Living in the city became unbearable despite the money pouring like crazy.
+Living in the city became unbearable despite the money pouring in like crazy.
 Luckily, it was the time when the city got its effective smog-control by-law and an imminent environmental catastrophe got diverted.

-But nothing "helped" Pittsburgh (and other glorified steel cities such as Detroit, Cleveland and Buffalo) clear the sky more than the oil crisis of 1973 and the globalization.
+But nothing "helped" Pittsburgh (and other glorified steel cities such as Detroit, Cleveland and Buffalo) clear the sky more than the oil crisis of 1973 and globalization.
 Steel was no longer in high demand as most of the steel manufacturing moved to emerging markets with cheaper labour.

 The steel heritage is still visible across the city.
 The now trendy and hipster Strip District was once home to many factories and mills that got abandoned as the steel industry declined.